-The prior communication is a declaration presented to the municipality by the promoter of the construction works, and is applicable to situations in which the urban parameters for construction are already set out.
+The prior communication is a statement presented to the municipality by the promoter of the construction works, and is applicable to situations in which the urban parameters for construction are already set out and all of the required opinions have been issued.

-The authorisation is a permit for the use of buildings or their parts, and for changes to that use.
+The use authorisation is a permit for the use of buildings or their parts, and for changes to that use.
 After construction work takes place, the authorisation for use is the permit that attests that the construction was carried out according to the licensed project or according to the project contained in the prior communication.